luisarizmendi/ocp-libvirt-ipi-role/README.md

 * kvm_interface

-      description: Public interface of the KVM host (from where the OCP VMs will be published)
+      description: Public interface of the KVM host (from where the OCP VMs will be published) as appears in 'nmcli con show' (it could be "System eno1" instead just eno1)

       default: "eth0"